 Know that you will have “enough” for health care expenses, without having to spend your retirement assets

 Health care costs will likely be one of the largest expenses individuals face in retirement, and they continue to rise unpredictably.
 On average individuals pay $295,000² in health care expenses during their retirement, not including long term care.
 These expenses are a combination of prescription drug out-of-pocket costs, premium payments associated with Medicare Part B and D, and Medicare cost-saving provisions.

 Invest your HSA assets as part of your overall portfolio

 Your wealth advisor can help you invest these assets into a diversified portfolio of mutual funds or exchange traded funds (ETFs), which integrate into your overall financial plan to support your lifetime goals.

-According to research, paying for health care is the number one financial concern among investors, including millionaires.3 An HSA can be an effective long-term saving vehicle to help cover health care expenses in retirement, and it can provide important tax benefits and investment growth opportunities.
-Talk to your wealth advisor about how you can start taking better advantage of your HSA, or, if you do not have a Mesirow wealth advisor, we will introduce you (link to find an advisor).
+Health care is commonly a financial concern among investors.
+HSA can be an effective long-term saving vehicle to help cover health care expenses in retirement, and it can provide important tax benefits and investment growth opportunities.
+Talk to your wealth advisor about how you can start taking better advantage of your HSA, or, if you do not have a Mesirow wealth advisor, we will introduce you.